Patient education: Antibiotic-associated diarrhea caused by Clostridium difficile (Beyond the Basics)

 Antibiotic-associated diarrhea refers to diarrhea that develops in a person who is taking or recently took antibiotics.
 One of the most serious causes of antibiotic-associated diarrhea is infection with a bacterium, Clostridium difficile.
 C. difficile infections are common, with approximately 500,000 cases per year in the United States .
 Infection is most common in people who are hospitalized, producing disease in more than 8 hospitalized patients per 1000 (0.9 percent) in 2008 in the United States .

-This topic review discusses the causes, symptoms, diagnosis, and treatment of C. difficile–associated diarrhea (CDAD).
+This topic review discusses the causes, symptoms, diagnosis, and treatment of C. difficile–associated diarrhea.
 Other types of diarrhea are discussed separately.
-(See "Patient information: Acute diarrhea in adults (Beyond the Basics)" and "Patient information: Chronic diarrhea in adults (Beyond the Basics)".)
+(See "Patient education: Acute diarrhea in adults (Beyond the Basics)" and "Patient education: Chronic diarrhea in adults (Beyond the Basics)".)

 WHAT IS C. DIFFICILE?